JoeChester/cherrydragon/README.md

 Dependencies
 ------------

-This Project is based on the [Toolkit 2D](http://www.unikronsoftware.com/2dtoolkit/) Unity Plugin which needed to be excluded from this repository.
+CherryDragon uses the [Toolkit 2D](http://www.unikronsoftware.com/2dtoolkit/) Unity Plugin which needed to be excluded from this repository for licence issues.